-2010) have been shown to be effective in increasing ensemble spread and reducing underdispersion within the ensemble.
+In previous studies, using different parameterization schemes among ensemble members (e.g., Meng and Zhang 2007) and including perturbations of microphysical parameters within the ensemble (e.g., Ge et al. 2010) have been shown effective in increasing ensemble spread and reducing under-dispersion within the ensemble.
 However, the use of multiple microphysics schemes for real-case storm-scale radar data assimilation has, to our knowledge, not been reported in the literature.
-In this section, different microphysics schemes are used among ensemble members and the effects on the analysis are investigated.
-Experiment NoMMP was performed to evaluate the effects of using a mixedmicrophysics ensemble; NoMMP differed from CNTL only in that it used Lin microphysics for all members in the ensemble forecast (see Table 2).
+In this section, different microphysics schemes are used among ensemble members and the effect on the analysis is investigated.
+Experiment NoMMP was performed to evaluate the effect of using a mixed-microphysics ensemble; NoMMP differed from CNTL only in that it used Lin microphysics for all members in the ensemble forecast (see Table 2).

-Time series of RMS innovation and spread during the assimilation for experiments CNTL and NoMMP are presented in Fig. 13 for $V_r$ and Fig. 14 for Z. Since the impacts of the mixed-microphysics ensemble are present throughout the model domain, RMS spread and innovation calculations were not limited to the CASA subdomain (see Fig. 2a) for comparisons between CNTL and NoMMP.
+Time-series of RMS innovation and spread during assimilation for experiments CNTL and NoMMP are presented in Fig. 13 for V_r and Fig. 14 for Z. Since the impact of the mixedmicrophysics ensemble is present throughout the model domain, RMS spread and innovation calculations were not limited to the CASA subdomain (see Fig. 2a) for comparisons between CNTL and NoMMP.
 Thus, unlike in the comparison between CNTL and NoCASA, calculations are presented for all five WSR-88D radars in addition to the four CASA radars; data from all these radar sites were assimilated in both CNTL and NoMMP.

-The impact of the mixed-microphysics ensemble on RMS innovation of $V_r$ (Fig. 13) is relatively small.
-The RMS innovation of the $V_r$ analysis of CNTL is slightly lower than that of NoMMP at KTLX during the first five assimilation cycles (Fig. 13d); however, farther to the west, at radar site KAMA (Fig. 13a), NoMMP actually produces a slightly lower RMS innovation for $V_r$ during later cycles of the assimilation period.
-At most sites no significant difference in RMS innovation of $V_r$ is virtually unchanged between CNTL and NoMMP.
+The impact of the mixed-microphysics ensemble on RMS innovation of V_r (Fig. 13) is relatively small.
+The RMS innovation of the V_r analysis of CNTL is slightly lower than that of NoMMP at KTLX during the first five assimilation cycles (Fig. 13d); however farther to the west at radar site KAMA (Fig. 13a), NoMMP actually produces a slightly lower RMS innovation for V_r during later cycles of the assimilation period.
+At most sites no significant difference in RMS innovation of V_r can be seen.
+Likewise, RMS ensemble spread of V_r is virtually unchanged between CNTL and NoMMP.

-In contrast to $V_r$ , differences between the RMS innovation and ensemble spread of Z in NoMMP and CNTL (Fig. 14) are much more prominent.
-Compared to NoMMP, ensemble spread of Z in CNTL grows faster during the forecast step and remains higher during the analysis step; greater ensemble spread is consistently present in CNTL during forecasts and analyses than in
+In contrast to V_r , differences between the RMS innovation and ensemble spread of Z in NoMMP and CNTL (Fig. 14) are much more prominent.
+Compared to NoMMP, ensemble spread of Z in CNTL grows faster during the forecast step and remains higher during the analysis step; greater ensemble spread is consistently present in CNTL during forecasts and analyses than in NoMMP at every radar site.
+Average RMS ensemble spread of Z during the forecast step decreases in the first several cycles and remains largely constant during the remainder of the assimilation period.
+Average RMS ensemble spread values for Z at the end of assimilation period range between about 3 to 5 dBZ in CNTL and between 1 and 4 dBZ in NoMMP.